 - If you have to use public restrooms (the National Public Toilet Map provides great information on accessible toilets) use tissue or paper towel when touching door handles, taps and other parts of the toilet.
 You might even take your own cleaning spray to clean surfaces before touching them.
 Of course, wash your hands thoroughly before you exit

-- Keep at least 1.5m from anyone you see along the way, unless they’re part of your travel entourage, and don’t touch your face
+- Keep at least 1.5m from anyone you see along the way, unless they’re part of your travel entourage, and don’t touch your face.
+Note that in some areas, wearing a face mask is considered mandatory.
+Regardless, according to the world-renowned Mayo Clinic, a mask will help slow the spread of the virus along with other preventative measures

 Safe Social Distancing – When visiting someone’s home

-How wonderful that we can visit friends and family again.
+How wonderful that most of us can visit friends and family again.
 Don’t be afraid to be COVID-conscious while visiting; anyone you trust will appreciate your need to stay healthy.
 Think about the following:

 - Make sure they’re well!
 If they have a sniffle, cough or fever then avoid their home until they’re well again